P4ELTE/t4p4s/README.md

     - Many options can be overridden using environment variables.
         `EXAMPLES_CONFIG_FILE="my_config.cfg" ./t4p4s.sh my_p4 @test`
         `EXAMPLES_CONFIG_FILE="my_config.cfg" COLOUR_CONFIG_FILE="my_colors.txt" P4_SRC_DIR="../my_files" ARCH_OPTS_FILE="my_opts.cfg" ./t4p4s.sh %my_p4 dbg verbose`
-    - Running this command gives you the list of environment variables available for customisation.
     - To see which environment variables are available for customisation and what their default values are, run the following command.
         `./t4p4s.sh showenvs`
-    - If `showenvs` is not the first argument, it prints the argument values after they have been fully computed/substituted `./t4p4s.sh %l2fwd showenvs`
+    - If `showenvs` is not the first argument, it prints the argument values after they have been fully computed/substituted.
+        `./t4p4s.sh %l2fwd showenvs`
 1. Controller
     - Set the controller manually
         `./t4p4s.sh :l2fwd ctr=l2fwd`
     - Let the output of the controller be shown in a separate window.
 For this to work, `gnome-terminal` is used, as the more general `x-terminal-emulator` does not seem to work properly.
         `./t4p4s.sh %my_p4 ctrterm`
+1. Compilation: logging, recompilation, source file hints, optimisation
+    - If you add `extern void log(string s);` to your P₄ file, calls to `log("My message")` will produce a line in the debug output.
+        `./t4p4s.sh %my_p4 x_log`
+    - T₄P₄S caches compilation results and takes only those compilation steps that are necessary.
+Changes in included files are not taken into consideration, however.
+You can force full recompilation in this case.
+        `./t4p4s.sh %my_p4 recompile`
+    - Inquisitive users may want to investigate the generated C source code.
+To help with this, T₄P₄S can generate comments that hint about the origins of a generated expression or statement.
+        `./t4p4s.sh %my_p4 hint=all`
+        `./t4p4s.sh %my_p4 hint=nopath`
+        `./t4p4s.sh %my_p4 hint=noext`
+        `./t4p4s.sh %my_p4 hint=nofile`
+    - You may change the optimisation level for `meson`.
+[See more details here.](https://mesonbuild.com/Builtin-options.html#core-options)
+        `MESON_BUILDTYPE=release ./t4p4s.sh %my_p4`
+    - When using `clang`, you may make use of `thin-lto`.
+        `./t4p4s.sh %my_p4 lto`
 1. Miscellaneous options
-    - Specify the P4 version manually (usually decided by other options or P4 file extension) `./t4p4s.sh :l2fwd vsn=14`
+    - Specify the P₄ version manually (usually decided by other options or P₄ file extension) `./t4p4s.sh :l2fwd vsn=14`
-    - Pass a test option to the P4 compiler.
-This defines a macro called `T4P4S_TEST_1` that is available during P4 preprocessing.
+    - Pass a test option to the P₄ compiler.
+This defines a macro called `T4P4S_TEST_1` that is available during P₄ preprocessing.
         `./t4p4s.sh %my_p4 p4testcase=1`

 ### Testing